MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 <!-- ====================================================================== -->
 ## Add content

 Your site needs more information.
-Complete the following steps to add some content.
+To add some content:

 1. In the **editor tab**, replace `<!-- You're "About Me" will go here.  -->` with `<h1>About Me</h1>`.